 Solving problems like these at endurance races provides tire manufacturers a useful focus for research, even while the races provide a proving ground for testing their tires for performance, longevity and consistency.
 Consider, too, the positive publicity that might come from having their company's product on the car that wins Le Mans, Daytona or Sebring.
 Michelin must agree -- in 2009, it supplied tires for 41 of the 55 cars entered in Le Mans.

 So, next time you look at a mileage sticker or buy a set of 70,000-mile (112,654-kilometer) tires, spare a thought for endurance racing.
 Whether you think of it as a great big proving ground, or revel in the excitement of pushing the limits of machine and driver, it's something to get revved up about.

-For more information about endurance racing and other related topics, follow the links on the next page.
+For more information about endurance racing and other related topics, follow the links below.